Can an Insurance Broker Save My Company Money?

 Some insurance brokers offer consulting and advisory services beyond enrollment and renewals, for which you might pay a fee instead of, or in addition to, their commission.

 Many states have restrictions on these non-commission payments, but broker fees rarely eclipse more than 15% of the premium.
-You should know if your broker or agent charges fees, and what those fees are, before they start searching for insurance policies on your behalf.
+You should know if your broker or agent charges fees, and what those fees are before they start searching for insurance policies on your behalf.
+Use this calculator to see how much your insurance broker is making in fees and commissions.

 In many cases, it could be more expensive not to use a broker.